Health Systems Impact

 Social Accountability as the Framework for Engagement for Health Institutions: – The SAFE for HI Peer Review poster presented at TUFH 2021 by Drs.
 Alex Anawati and Erin Cameron

 Current Projects in Northern Ontario

-- Developing a social accountability impact framework for the Northern Ontario School of Medicine – this multi-study project aims to develop a framework and set of indicators to assess NOSM’s progress toward social accountability (leads: Drs.
+- Developing a social accountability impact framework for the Northern Ontario School of Medicine (NOSM) – this multi-study project aims to develop a framework and set of indicators to assess NOSM’s progress toward social accountability (leads: Drs.
 Brianne Wood and Erin Cameron)

 - Learning health systems and socially accountable health professional education – this project compares and contrasts two prominent frameworks in order to advance a common goal of value creation in health and health care (lead: Dr. Brianne Wood)

 - COVID-19 in northern, rural, and isolated regions – this project examines the literature and includes a survey of the Northwestern Ontario health workforce to understand the impacts of the pandemic in Wave 1 (lead: Dr. Brianne Wood)